-What is the right age to stop breastfeeding a baby?Add Answer
+Many new mothers have questions about when is the right age to stop breastfeeding their newborns.

 Stopping breastfeeding is called weaning.
 According to the World Health Organization there is no such time to stop feeding a baby.
 It is totally up to you and your baby to decide when the time is right.
 The World Health Organization recommends that all babies be exclusively breastfed for six months, then gradually introduced to appropriate family foods after six months while continuing to breastfeed for two years or beyond.